Expand Your Branch Presence While Maintaining Costs

 “Once we get our members account opened, as we control new accounts and services through our Hobart office,” explains Bill Lowry, CEO Midwest Carpenters & Millwrights Federal Credit Union, “the service centers nationwide can then take care of our members’ weekly needs.
 It works well.”

-Since it has joined Credit Union Centers shared branching network, Midwest Carpenters has doubled its loans and membership but has kept its employee count and expenses virtually the same.
+Since it has joined Credit Union Centers shared branching network, Midwest Carpenters has more than tripled its loans and membership but has minimized the need to increase employee count and expenses.
 The credit union’s shared facilities handle all the member’s transactions, lending needs, and other member services without Midwest Carpenters worrying about massive overhead expenses.

 “There’s no doubt that shared branching has benefited our credit union, as we have many members who travel or live wherever the work is,” Lowry says.
 “Therefore those craftsmen, retiree’s, children of members that move away or go away for college have the ability to maintain their account and experience convenient service with us.”